-At least 50 reports related to mathematics education were published between the beginning of 2011 and December 2013.
+At least 50 reports related to mathematics education in the UK (or in some cases England) were published between the beginning of 2011 and December 2013.
+More than ten were published in 2014 and 2015.
 These reports were released into the public domain, were not necessarily subject to the rigorous peer review process of academic research papers, and frequently received some media attention.

-I collected all these reports, with the intention of analysing them in order to understand something about their intended audience and what influence they may potentially have on schools, teachers, policy makers and other stakeholders in mathematics education (such as students and parents).
+I collected these reports, and have some synthesis and analysis of their contents, with the intention understanding something about their intended audience and what influence they may potentially have on schools, teachers, policy makers and other stakeholders in mathematics education (such as students and parents).
 The key research question, however, is ‘what are the messages we can take from this collection of reports?’

 Those interested in mathematics education frequently need to understand something about the characteristics of a set of reports published, such as those published in a one- two- or perhaps five-year time period.
 For example, an overview of the originators of the reports would provide some information about who is concerned with the topic and a summary of their areas of focus would indicate what these people are concerned about.